BoukjeNiemann/ProjectDataCleaning/README.md

 ---

 ## Project Getting and Cleaning Data
-The purpose of this projec is to demonstrate my ability to collect, work with, and clean a dataset.
+The purpose of this project is to demonstrate my ability to collect, work with, and clean a dataset.
 The goal is to prepare tidy data that can be used for later analysis.

 It works with a dataset given from the UCI Machine Learning Repository.